David Page (journalist): Personal life and death

-Page was often diagnosed with dengue during his frequent visits to Sri Lanka and had reportedly spent a longer spell at hospitals often requiring blood transfusions.
-During his stay in Sri Lanka, he was confined to a wheelchair on an occasion which was deemed precarious before heading to London.
+Page was often diagnosed with dengue during his frequent visits to Sri Lanka and had reportedly spent a longer spell at hospitals, often requiring blood transfusions.
+During his stay in Sri Lanka, he was using a wheelchair on an occasion which was deemed precarious before heading to London.

 Page died in London on 10 October 2024, after sustaining complications related to his heart.
 He was 80.
 Prior to his death, he was also diagnosed with cancer.